The Preposition is an Important part of English Grammar. It helps you to improve your English. We have covered the entire English grammar.

 - Whose house do you live in?

-D) If we remove the relative pronouns (whom, that, which) of an objective case then we use the preposition at the end of the sentence.
+D) If we remove the relative pronouns (whom, that, which) of an objective case then we use them at the end of the sentence.

 - This is the toy I play with.

 - This is the car I am thinking about.